 There is also no difference between entitlements for a 6.5 hour shift and a 12 hour shift.
 Being allocated a longer break than 20 minutes will be at the discretion of your employer.

-Worker fatigue due to lack of breaks has a detrimental effect on productivity.
+Worker fatigue due to lack of breaks has a detrimental effect on productivity and in some environments can pose the risk of accidents.
 Fortunately, most workplaces will give longer than 20 minutes break per shift.

 How Long Can You Work Without a Break?